Diocese of Burlington: Paquette case

-In 1994, the diocese was sued by Michael Gay, who claimed to have been sexually molested by Reverend Edward Paquette during the 1970s.
-Paquette had an early history of sexual abuse of children from his tenures in the Diocese of Fall River and the Diocese of Fort Wayne-South Bend.
-In 1971, the Indiana diocese ordered Paquette to undergo electroconvulsive therapy to treat his pedophilia.
-Convinced that Paquette was cured, Bishop Marshall brought him into the Diocese of Burlington in 1972.
-He was finally suspended from priestly duties in 1978.
+In 1994, the diocese was sued by Michael Gay, who claimed to have been sexually molested by the priest Edward Paquette during the 1970s.
 The diocese settled Gay's lawsuit for $965,000 in 2006, then settled two more lawsuits for $8.75 million and $3.6 million.
 Paquette was laicized in April 2009.
 In February 2010, the diocese announced that it would sell its headquarters in Burlington and Camp Holy Cross in Colchester to pay sexual abuse victims.
-In May 2010, the diocese settled 26 lawsuits by former altar for sexual abuse by its clergy for $17.65 million.
+In May 2010, the diocese settled 26 lawsuits by former altar servers for sexual abuse by its clergy for $17.65 million.
 The diocese in 2013 settled 11 more sexual abuse cases for an undisclosed account.
 Nine of those cases were filed by victims of Paquette.

 The diocese in August 2019 released the names of 40 clergy since 1950 who had been "credibly accused" of sex abuse.
 Most of these men were deceased and none were in active ministry.
-Much of the abuse occurred at St Josephs, and all but one of these named acts took place before 2000.
+Much of the abuse occurred at St. Joseph's, and all but one incident took place before 2000.

-Vermont Attorney General T.J.
-Donovan released an investigative report on St. Joseph's Orphanage in December 2020.
-A 2018 BuzzFeed article had claimed that staff had murdered residents there.
-The attorney general report found no evidence that any murders occurred at the facility.
-However, the investigation did find evidence of physical and sexual abuse of the residents.

-In May 2022, the diocese settled a lawsuit brought by a man who claimed to have been sexually assaulted by Roger W. Carlin.
-The plaintiff, filing the lawsuit in 2021, said that Carlin abused him at St. John Vianney church in South Burlington between 1966 and 1967.

 Deaneries

-As of 2023, the Diocese of Burlington had a Catholic population of approximately 110,000, with 36 active priests, 44 permanent deacons and 15 religious ministering in 68 parishes.
-The parishes are divided into 12 deaneries:
+As of 2026, the Diocese of Burlington had a Catholic population of approximately 110,000, with 36 active priests, 44 permanent deacons and 15 religious ministering in 68 parishes.
+The parishes are divided into 12 deaneries.